 - Mix the 1 cup chicken stock, poultry seasoning, garlic powder, and onion powder and pour over the chicken.

 - Cook on high for about 3 hours or until the chicken shreds apart easily with a fork.

 - When chicken is tender, drain in a colander placed in the sink, discarding the stock the chicken was cooked in.
-(Some herbs will stick to the chicken, as well as some coagulated protein.
-You can rinse the chicken before you shred it if you prefer, but I didn’t worry about it.)

 - Let chicken cool for a few minutes so it’s easier to handle, then shred chicken apart with two forks.